Troy Car Accident Lawyer

 There are some exceptions or provisions that could alter the timeline, such as if injuries took years to properly diagnose or manifest.
 Minors also may have longer to pursue legal filings.
 A Troy car accident lawyer can review police reports, medical records, and all other aspects of the event to provide guidance if non-standard statute conditions could apply.

 Connecting with an attorney quickly is wise to avoid any lapses short of this window.
-Call Christensen Law at 248-900-9000 to get started.
+Call Christensen Law or contact us online to get started.

 Can You Get Compensation If You Are Partly At Fault in a Car Accident in Michigan?